-2. Capacity Building for Industry Professionals (Probationary Participation)
+2. Capacity Building for Industry Professionals (Probationary Participation) An Applicant that has extensive experience in the tax credit industry but who does not have the requisite Successful tax credit ownership and/or development experience may also be deemed qualified under a probationary designation.

-An Applicant that has extensive experience in the tax credit industry may also be deemed qualified under a probationary designation.
 DCA allows Probationary-designated industry professionals to be the Certifying Entity for the General Partner or Developer entities as follows: